brentley/ecsworkshop/content/capacity_providers/tabs/ec2_spot.md

     - `managedScaling`: This is where we enable/disable cluster auto scaling.
 We also set `targetCapacity`, which determines at what point in cluster utilization do we want the auto scaler to take action.
     - `managedTerminationProtection`: Enable this parameter if you want to ensure that prior to an EC2 instance being terminated (for scale-in actions), the auto scaler will only terminate instances that are not running tasks.

-Now that we have a capacity provider created, we need to associate it with the ECS Cluster.
-As we created an On-Demand Auto Scaling capacity provider on the previous section, we'll add the Spot Auto Scaling capacity provider and assign both capacity providers the same weight on the cluster default capacity provider strategy, with a base of 1 initial task scheduled on the on-demand capacity provider.
+Now that we have a new capacity provider created, we need to associate it with the ECS Cluster.
+As we created an On-Demand Auto Scaling capacity provider on the previous section, we'll add the Spot Auto Scaling capacity provider to the cluster and assign both capacity providers the same weight on the cluster default capacity provider strategy, with a base of 1 initial task scheduled on the On-Demand capacity provider.
 With this configuration, the first task will be scheduled on the On-Demand capacity provider.
 Subsequent tasks will be scheduled 50% on the Spot Auto Scaling capacity provider and the other 50% on the On-Demand Auto Scaling capacity provider.

 ```bash
 aws ecs put-cluster-capacity-providers \